Kelly Ann, inventor of the Baby Saver, with her father.

 Yes, Linda Hall Library staff will provide training and will be onsite to provide support throughout the event.

-Judging takes place on Saturday, April 23, 2022, and is a one-day in-person event.
+Judging will take place at a one-day in-person event.
 Judges must participate in training and orientation, critique six projects, and deliberate with their teammates before submitting final scores.
 Total, you should expect to spend about 6 hours at KCIC as a judge.